 Generally, if you can't sustain regular full-time work (40 hours a week, week in and week out), Social Security is supposed to approve you for disability benefits.
 (See our article on being able to do full-time regular and sustained work.)
 But if your regular work before applying for disability was part-time work, and Social Security finds you can still do this work, your claim will be denied.

-When considering a claim for disability, one of the first determinations the SSA must make is whether you can do your "past relevant work" (PRW) -- that is, jobs you've done in the past 15 years.
-Past relevant work can include part-time PRW if Social Security considers it "substantially gainful" work.
-To be substantially gainful work, you have to have been making more than $1,070 per month at the job.
+When considering a claim for disability, one of the first determinations Social Security must make is whether you can do your "past relevant work"—that is, jobs you've done in the past 15 years.
+Past relevant work (PRW) can include part-time work if Social Security considers it "substantially gainful" work.
+To be substantially gainful work, you have to have been making more than $1,470 (as of 2023) per month at the job.
 (There are different rules for self-employed people; see our article on substantial gainful activity.)

-If you have part-time work that counts as "past relevant work" (PRW), the usual principle "if you can only work less than 40 hours a week, you should get disability benefits" does not apply.
-If the SSA decides you can do your part-time PRW, you will be denied benefits.
-The SSA decides whether you're able to work your part-time job by comparing the each function of your past job to what your residual functional capacity assessment (RFC) allows.
-If the SSA finds you can't do your prior part-time job, it will go on to evaluate whether there are any full-time jobs you can do.
+So if you have part-time work that counts as past relevant work, the usual principle "if you can only work less than 40 hours a week, you should get disability benefits" does not apply.
+If Social Security decides you can do your part-time past relevant work, you will be denied benefits.
+Social Security decides whether you're able to work your part-time job by comparing each function of your past job to what your residual functional capacity assessment (RFC) allows.
+If Social Security finds you can't do your prior part-time job, it will go on to evaluate whether there are any full-time jobs you can do.

 Here are some examples:

-If the SSA you have past part-time work that is above the SGA level, and the SSA says you can do it, you should contact a disability lawyer to discuss your case.
+If you were working part-time when you applied for benefits and Social Security says you can still do that work, you should contact a disability lawyer to discuss your case.
 An experienced disability attorney may be able to prove that you can't do your past work.